rkrx/php-recursive-array-access/README.md

 Recursive array access for PHP5.3+
 ==================================

-Access recursive arrays through an easy interface
+Access n-dimensional arrays through an easy interface

 ## Why, what?